syncfusion-content/uwp-docs/uwp/Calendar/Getting-Started.md

 ## Culture Support

-Month and day names of a region can be displayed in SfCalendar based on the Culture property.
+The month and day names of a region can be displayed in SfCalendar based on the Culture property.

 {% tabs %}